lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 **Line breaks**

-Long expressions are be broken to several lines the way when next sign that connects pieces of an expression starts the line.
+Long expressions are broken into several parts on different lines so that the symbol that connects two parts of an expression starts the new line.
 Each new line is indented with one additional indentation.
-Having a special character starting new line prevents from having an illustion that new line is a new statement.
+Having a special character starting a new line avoids creating the illusion that a new line is a new statement.

 **Do**:
 ```swift